wp-plugins/zedity/readme.txt

 **Q: Can I include as many media as I want in my content?**
 A: Absolutely yes.
 Just keep in mind that if you add many big images, then the content may end up being slower to save and load.
 If the maximum size allowed (which depends on the system configuration) is exceeded then it may not be possible to save the content.

-**Q: Is it possible to have additional video/audio services supported?**
+**Q: YouTube and Vimeo videos are supported.
+Is it possible to have other services, e.g. Dailymotion and others?**
-A: There are 20+ audio and video services supported as a premium feature in [Zedity Premium](http://zedity.com/plugin/wp).
+A: Yes.
+There are 20+ audio and video services supported as a [Premium Feature](http://zedity.com/plugin/wpfeatures).

-**Q: Can I see any live content created with Zedity?**
-A: Sure.
-At the moment we share some live examples on our [Zedity Facebook page](https://www.facebook.com/Zedity).

-**Q: Is there any tutorial about Zedity?**
+**Q: Do you have tutorials?**
-A: Yes, here is a YouTube channel where you can find some useful [Zedity Tutorials](http://www.youtube.com/user/ZedityTutorials).
+A: Yes, here is a YouTube channel for some [Video Tutorials](http://www.youtube.com/user/ZedityTutorials) and here additional [tutorials](zedity.com/blog/tutorials).

 == Screenshots ==